 So what can be done ?

-SocialBox.biz is a social enterprise that as a part of its digital inclusion initiative collects donations of disused but still working laptop computers in order to support charities working with disadvantaged groups in order to provide their beneficiaries with computers.
-They work with charities in the areas of homelessness, young refugees and the elderly.
+SocialBox.Biz as a part of its social impact digital inclusion initiative collects disused but still working laptop computers in order to support disadvantaged groups with computers.
+They work with charities in the areas of homelessness, ex offenders, young refugees, young people in the care system and the elderly.

 Our digital inclusion initiatives

-SocialBox.biz also has a number of public drop off points so that anyone can be assured that their old equipment is being put to good use:
+SocialBox.biz also has a number of public drop off points:

 More information about Digital Inclusion: